Commonly asked questions about Scout Camp-Ins.

 - The gate will be open early in the morning for anyone joining you on the second day.

-- Check-in is at the front of the building, look for our registration table to the right of the ticket booths.
+- Check-in is at the Special Events Building located to the right of Independence Plaza

 - Once everyone from your party has arrived, the leader can go up and check-in with our staff.
 You will receive a welcome packet with a wrist band for everyone in your group as well as the itinerary for the evening, coupons for the gift store and badge requirements met and a few other goodies.